Puppy School is in temporary hibernation through the COVID 19 emergency.

-Our classes run on Monday and Thursday at 5:30pm and 7:00pm each day.
+Our classes run on Tuesday and Wednesday at 5:30pm and 7:00pm.

 2. How many dogs are in each class?

-We have a maximum of 5 dogs per class.
-Keeping class sizes small creates a less stressful environment for the puppies and also allows some one on one time.
+We have a maximum of 4 dogs per class.
+Keeping class sizes small creates a less stressful environment for the puppies and also allows some one-on-one time.

 3. How much do your classes cost?